badzianga/Quack/README.md

     return 0;
 }
 ```
+Another usage method is by creating a scene in editor but not yet play it.

 ## Build Instructions
 The project can be built using CMake.
 No external dependencies are needed since CMakeLists.txt